avtarted/notes/math/BinaryIndexTreeFromFirstPrinciples.typ

 And also note that going down the chain of buckets, the size of the buckets at least halves, as does the remining range width, again consistent with a proposed binary, Log(N) scheme.

 == Update LogN
 Whew, that finished O(Log(N)) Range.
-Now consider 2): which buckets we place the index/value I in for another O(Log(N)) operation, Update.
+Now consider 2): which buckets I place the index/value X in for the other O(Log(N)) operation, Update.
-So every bucket I place I in, I will have to adjust it's value if I were to execute an Update(I) value. (lol "I" as in me or "I" as in the variable name I)
+So every bucket I place X in, I will have to adjust its value if I were to execute an Update(X) value.
-So at most I can place I in 4 buckets as log(16) = 4 > log(15) so the Update(I) operation will have to touch at most 4 buckets.
+So at most I can place X in 4 buckets as log(16) = 4 > log(X) so the Update(X) operation will have to touch at most 4 buckets.

-Contrast this placing I in Log(N) buckets approach with the naive prefix sum approach in where insteand of Log(N) buckets, I is placed in O(N) buckets: bucket I, bucket I+1, bucket I+2, ..., bucket N.
+Contrast this placing X in Log(N) buckets approach with the naive prefix sum approach in where insteand of Log(N) buckets, X is placed in O(N) buckets: bucket X, bucket X+1,..., bucket N.

-Say I falls in 3 buckets, bucket I, bucket I+A, and bucket I+B where bucket K means the Kth bucket when the buckets are ordered.
-Note that I always falls as the highest contributor to the Ith bucket.
-That is Bucket I = Bucket{J - I} where J <= I.
+Say X falls in multiple buckets.
-Now when we compute Range(X) for X>=I, we cannot double count I. So whatever chain of (Log(N)) buckets Range(X) uses it must use exactly 1 of these buckets.
+Now when I compute Range(K) for K>=X, I cannot double count X. So whatever chain of (Log(N)) buckets Range(K) uses, it must use exactly 1 of these buckets.
-Moreover, from the prefix nature of the buckets (child buckets extending the prefix sum of the chain ending at their parents) none of these 3 buckets can be descendants of each other.
-Because that would mean double counting I. Basically, avoiding double counting mandates some constraints.
+I also observe the following related constraint: to avoid double counting any indices, whenever an index X is a member of a bucket, it may not be a member of any descendant buckets.
+Buckets only extend prefixes of the parent chain of buckets leading to a given bucket, extension with new indices only, no double counting already covered indices.

+Now if I contemplate the aforementioned binary recursive partitioning scheme that I showed as being Log(N) Range, this constraint of having no descendants of a bucket contain any of the indices that bucket contains also enforces Update to be Log(N) as well in a very similar manner.
+Starting from the top of the binary bucket tree at dummy node that is an empty range prefix, there are decisions to make at each node before going down a level, and there are Log(N) levels.
+So at each node (and the fact that we reached a given node means X is greater than the prefix covered thus far.
+Let me say that so far, the amount A has been covered), there is a left subtree of handling K range queries and a right subtree rooted at a bucket{A+1-B} with size K+1 and whose descendants cover an additional K queries.

+If X > B, then bucket{A+1-B} and the entire left subtree will be ruled out so over half the candidate buckets are precluded from containing X, because X is too large and must then be in the descendants of bucket{A+1-B}.
+If X = B, then X is by definition in bucket{A-B} and like the previous case, it cannot be in the left subtree because the maximum that can cover is up to Range(B-1).
+And X cannot be in any of the descendants of bucket(A+1-B} to avoid double counting it.
+So this is infact the terminal case, the last bucket X will be a part of.
+Finally, if X < B it will show up in bucket{A-B} because, following this making-a-decision-at-each-node-and-descending-down-the-tree procedure, X is greater than the prefix so far, meaning X > A so X lies in bucket{A+1-B} again by definition and it may also show up multiple times in the left sub tree.
+However, the key insight again is this double counting constraint and since X lies in bucket{A+1 - B}, this precludes it from being in any of its descendants, so the rest of the right subtree is ruled out, +1 inclusion count of X in bucket{A+1 - B} and then, boom, recuse this downward procedure but on the left subtree again where the size of the left subtree is matches the size of an entire subtree sans its bucket{A+1 - B} root that was ruled out
+So level by level down we go at least ruling out half the candidate buckets X could lie in each time and at most placing X in a single bucket per step and by virtue of halving, the cap of steps is Log(N).

 Just like past Range section where I gave a preview of the Range computation for the actual BIT scheme where I used the extreme, highest, number 15, I'll do the same for the Update operation just like how the BIT scheme does it.